bizic97/InstrumentShop/README.md

 #
-C# .net app for managing inventory in an instrument shop
+C# .net framework app for managing inventory in an instrument shop